 All of the names are a bit obvious but that's always been one of the quirks of Flintloque.
 I had great fun writing the characters they are a bit random and not too developed but it did give me a chance to throw a lot of other bits from Flintloque into the Dreadloque mix.
 Professor Yorik Sleewa's surname is how the word plum in Russian sounded to me using one of those online pronunciation gizmos.

-The final act of the Goblin in the Smoke will appear soon on Orcs in the Webbe !
+The final act of the Goblin in the Smoke will appear next year on Orcs in the Webbe !

 Dreadloque and it's sequels are Danny O'Hara's piratical take on Flintloque - Alternative Armies skirmish wargame set in an alternate Napoleonic war featuring fantasy races - but are set in their own part of that world called The Windy Isles.
 A place of pirates and treasure far removed from the smoke hazed battlefieds of the Mordredian Wars in Urop.

 Danny's first pirate tale, simply called "Dreadloque", was originally published back in the mid nineties on his website, Filbanto Stew, and it introduced the Windy Isles as a group of Halfling rebels kidnapped an Elven Governor's daughter only to be pursued by the Royule Orc Navie and Elven marines.